kaapstorm/pregnant_justice/src/06_doula.rst

 "Alright.
 Progesterone is a hormone that your fetus needs for development.
 So I'm going to give you a bunch of patches.
 You're going to put the first one on your thigh in a minute.
 Every two days you put a new one on, and you leave each one on for eight days.

-So after 8 days you'll end up with four at a time.
+That sounds like it will get complicated, but it's not that bad.
+After 8 days you'll end up with four at a time.
 Just put them in a ring around your thigh, and once you have four, pull the oldest one off when you put a new one on.
 Does that make sense?"

 "Yeah," confirmed Herman, "Put on a new patch every two days.
 I'll diarize it.
 Once I have four, swap the oldest one out."

 "You got it."
-Molly pulled two-inch-by-two-inch pink box out of her bag, and gave it to Herman.
+Molly pulled a pink box out of her bag, and gave it to Herman.
 "You can put the first one on now.
 Let me know if you'd like a hand."

 "Here or in the bathroom?"